 Besides giant sequoias, there is one other special status plant, California pinefoot (Pityopus californicus), documented to occur in the proposed conifer replanting area in Redwood Mountain, and there are other plants on the parks special status plant list that are known to occur near the other proposed replanting areas and/or have the potential to occur in replanting areas.
 If present, special status plants could be damaged by planting activities or trampling by individual teams of up to 15 individuals traveling to, walking through, or camping near the action area over a period of one to two weeks.
 If planting activities occur outside the blooming season for an annual species, which would limit the ability to detect the presence of a special status species, there is a potential that the planting activity, including the planted seedling itself, would inhibit or prevent establishment of annual species.
+However, due to the severity at which the fires burned, understory special status plants that may have been present within the project areas pre-fire have likely been extirpated due to high severity fire effects and are no longer present in areas where the most extensive foot traffic would occur (e.g., planting areas).

-While individual special status plants that have or have not been documented may occur within the planting areas, along trail-less travel routes, and in camping areas, and could be trod upon, plants are evolved to withstand occasional disturbances such as trees falling, wildlife trampling, and wildfire and crews will be trained to avoid trampling vegetation.
+While individual special status plants\may\that have or have not been documented may occur within the planting areas, along trail-less travel routes, or and in camping areas, and could be trod upon, plants are evolved to withstand occasional disturbances such as trees falling, wildlife trampling, and wildfire and crews will be trained to avoid trampling vegetation.
 Though first- or second-year sequoia seedlings may have delicate root systems, and therefore be more susceptible than older seedlings which would be expected to be more robust, the limited number likely to both be trampled and fail to recover would be unlikely to affect overall sequoia regeneration given both high natural seedling mortality rates and that planting will not occur until the end of the 2nd growing season post-fire or later.
 By this time, new seedlings are unlikely to be germinating at significant rates (Harvey et al. 1980).
-Further, those that have survived would be of sufficient size as to either be more visible, or durable enough to withstand inadvertent trampling.
+Further, those that have survived would be of sufficient size as to either be more visible, or durable enough to withstand inadvertent trampling they are unlikely to die because plants are adapted somewhat to limited trampling from wildlife and their root system is likely to remain intact.

-Though some trampling of vegetation generally would be expected due to the nature of the work, planting sequoia and other mixed conifers in areas that are unlikely to recover on their own would be expected to better enable forest recovery.
-Were forest recovery to be successful, it would provide a greater benefit to special status plants that may have survived high severity fire by providing suitable habitat in the future once forests are re-established.
-Finally, mitigations outlined in Appendix A:Mitigations, including minimum impact requirements, would be implemented to prevent trampling and social trailing impacts in the planting areas, along travel routes, or in selected camping areas.
+In addition Though some trampling of vegetation generally would be expected due to the nature of the work, planting sequoia and other mixed conifers in areas that are unlikely to recover on their own is would be expected to better enable forest recovery.
+Were forest recovery to be successful, which it would provide a greater benefit to special status plants that may have been presents urvived high severity fire by providing suitable habitat in the future once forests are reestablished.
+Finally, mitigations outlined in Appendix A:

+Mitigations, including minimum impact requirements, would be implemented to prevent planting, trampling, and social trailing impacts in the planting areas, along travel routes, or in selected camping areas.